EFL permutations: Championship, League One, League Two promotion, relegation and play-off scenarios

 Rotherham were relegated from the Championship in early April following a 1-0 home defeat to Plymouth and are guaranteed to finish bottom of the division.
 They have since sacked manager Leam Richardson and reappointed Steve Evans.

-Leicester will be promoted to the Premier League should Leeds lose at QPR on Friday night, live on Sky Sports.
+Leicester sealed promotion after Leeds' 4-0 defeat at QPR on Friday night.
+It assured the Foxes of a spot in the top two.

-Huddersfield will be relegated if they lose at home to Birmingham.
+Huddersfield will be relegated if they lose at home to Birmingham and Sheffield Wednesday pick up a point against West Brom.
 They are also down if they draw, Plymouth avoid defeat and Sheffield Wednesday win.
 Huddersfield will be as good as down if they draw and Wednesday win due to Plymouth's far superior goal difference.

 Birmingham will be relegated if they lose, Sheffield Wednesday and Plymouth win and Blackburn avoid defeat.